AditiJain1001/AditiJain1001/README.md

 ## About Me
 Hi 👋 there, my name is Aditi and I am software developver apprentice.
 Although I am just learning to code, I am excited to make lot's of new projects and meet of new people.
 Don't hesitate to reach out to me on [LinkedIn](https://www.linkedin.com/in/aditi-jain10/) and say hi!
 And if you have any suggestions for new projects, I would love to hear them as well! 😄

-- 🌱 I’m currently learning **Node.js, Redux, Redux Saga, Cassandra**
+- 🌱 I’m currently learning **Node.js, Redux, Redux Saga, Cassandra, Vim, Tailwind, Three.js**
 - 📫 Send me an email **ADITI_JAIN@HCL.COM**